yasar-rehman/FEDVSSL/README.md

 - [x] Microsoft [Ctp Framework](https://github.com/microsoft/CtP)
 - [x] [MMCV](https://mmcv.readthedocs.io/en/latest/)

+For a complete list of the required packages please see the [requirement.txt](https://github.com/yasar-rehman/FEDVSSL/blob/master/requirement.txt) file.
+One can easily install, all the requirement by running ````pip install -r requirement.txt````.

 # Instructions
 We recommend installing Microsoft [Ctp Framework](https://github.com/microsoft/CtP) as it contain all the Self-supervised learning frameworks build on top of MMCV framework.
 Here we provided a modifed version of that framework for FedVSSL, in particular.
 # Running Experiments
 The abstract definition of classes are provided by ````reproduce_papers/fedssl/videossl.py````. <br>
 FedVSSL $(\alpha=0, \beta=0)$, run ````python main_cam_st_theta_b_wo_moment.py````. <br>
 FedVSSL $(\alpha=0, \beta=0)$ is the implementation of FedAvg but with only aggregating the backbone network.
 If you want to run federate the SSL method using the conventional FedAvg method, then run ````python main.py````.

 # Evaluation
 After FL pretraining one can use the following code to fine-tune the model on UCF or HMDB.
 ````